Rasreal/gp-consulting-2/BUGFIX.md

 - Adjusted the navigation buttons to use the brand's light background and primary text colors
 - Fixed ESLint dependency warnings in the useEffect hooks by using useCallback for handler functions
 - Updated the testimonials content to use proper English text for international visitors

+### Background Pattern Jagged Lines Issue (2024-01-26)

+**Issue:**
+The background wave pattern had jagged, angular lines that looked unnatural and chaotic:
+- Lines had sharp direction changes creating "broken" segments
+- Transitions between points were abrupt and angular
+- Overall appearance resembled "tangled noodles" rather than smooth waves
+- The pattern lacked the organic, flowing quality expected for a premium design

+**Cause:**
+The wave drawing function was using simple `lineTo()` commands to connect points, which created straight line segments between wave points.
+This resulted in sharp corners and angular transitions instead of smooth, flowing curves.

+**Solution:**
+- Replaced `lineTo()` commands with `quadraticCurveTo()` for smooth Bézier curves
+- Added multiple octaves of Perlin noise (base + detail layers) for more organic movement
+- Implemented proper curve interpolation using control points between wave segments
+- Enhanced line rendering with rounded caps (`lineCap: 'round'`) and joins (`lineJoin: 'round'`)
+- Adjusted wave parameters for better visual flow:
+  - Increased line spacing (xGap: 28, yGap: 55)
+  - Reduced opacity for subtler appearance
+  - Fine-tuned wave speeds and amplitudes
+- Added smoother animation transitions with improved friction and tension values
+- Removed unused `getControlPoint` function to fix ESLint warnings
+- Verified the solution produces fluid, magnetic field-like wave patterns

+### Wave Background Performance and Interaction Optimization (2024-01-26)

+**Issue:**
+The wave background needed performance optimization and smooth mouse interaction:
+- Too many waves causing potential performance issues
+- No mouse interaction making the background feel static
+- Mouse tracking could be more responsive for better user experience

+**Cause:**
+The original wave configuration was designed for visual impact but didn't consider performance optimization or user interaction.

+**Solution:**
+- Reduced wave count by 20% by increasing spacing (xGap: 28→35, yGap: 55→66)
+- Added smooth mouse interaction with 80px influence radius (maxCursorMove: 0→80)
+- Optimized mouse tracking responsiveness:
+  - Increased smoothing factor from 0.1 to 0.15 for more responsive tracking
+  - Reduced maximum velocity from 100 to 80 for smoother interaction
+  - Enhanced wave distortion calculation with improved force application
+- Improved interaction physics:
+  - Adjusted friction from 0.98 to 0.95 for more dynamic response
+  - Increased tension from 0.003 to 0.008 for better spring-back effect
+  - Optimized interaction radius calculation for smoother falloff
+- Made background responsive to mouse events by removing pointer-events-none
+- Verified smooth performance with no lag or delay in mouse interaction

+### Wave Interaction Not Working Fix (2024-01-26)

+**Issue:**
+Wave interaction on hover was not working despite being enabled:
+- Mouse events were not reaching the wave component
+- Background was positioned with z-index: -10 behind all content
+- Mouse events were being captured by elements in front of the waves

+**Cause:**
+The wave background was positioned behind all other content with `z-index: -10`, which meant mouse events were being intercepted by foreground elements before reaching the wave component.

+**Solution:**
+- Refactored wave component to use `forwardRef` and `useImperativeHandle`
+- Created external mouse event handling in the parent wrapper component
+- Added document-level mouse event listeners that capture events globally
+- Exposed `updateMouse` method through ref to allow external control
+- Maintained `pointer-events-none` on background to prevent interference
+- Used `clientX/clientY` coordinates for accurate positioning
+- Added proper TypeScript interfaces for ref communication
+- Verified mouse interaction works smoothly across the entire viewport

+### Enhanced Interactive Wave Background Implementation (2024-01-26)

+**Enhancement:**
+Significantly upgraded the wave background with advanced interactive features for a more dynamic and engaging user experience:

+**New Features Implemented:**

+1. **Dynamic Ripple Effects:**
+   - Added ripple system that creates expanding circles from cursor movement
+   - Ripples automatically clean up after 2 seconds for performance
+   - Limited to 5 concurrent ripples to prevent memory issues
+   - Ripples influence nearby wave points with sine-wave distortion

+2. **Multi-Layer Parallax Movement:**
+   - Enhanced floating elements with depth-based parallax effects
+   - Each wave point has individual depth values (0.5-1.0 range)
+   - Cursor position influences parallax movement with smooth transitions
+   - Added three responsive floating elements with different parallax speeds

+3. **Enhanced Cursor Interaction:**
+   - Increased influence radius from 120px to 150px for broader interaction
+   - Implemented smooth falloff using cubic smoothstep function
+   - Added velocity-based interaction multiplier for dynamic response
+   - Enhanced physics with adaptive tension based on displacement

+4. **Advanced Wave Generation:**
+   - Added third octave of Perlin noise for finer detail movement
+   - Implemented multiple harmonic wave motion (sine + cosine combinations)
+   - Enhanced wave amplitude with secondary harmonics at different frequencies
+   - Improved organic movement with layered noise patterns

+5. **Visual Enhancements:**
+   - Dynamic cursor indicator that scales with velocity
+   - Subtle glow effect around cursor when moving fast
+   - Ambient lighting that follows cursor position
+   - Enhanced line rendering with better control points for smoother curves

+6. **Performance Optimizations:**
+   - GPU-friendly rendering using requestAnimationFrame
+   - Efficient ripple cleanup system
+   - Optimized canvas drawing with proper context management
+   - Adaptive mouse smoothing that responds to cursor velocity

+**Technical Implementation:**
+- Extended WavePoint interface with ripple and parallax properties
+- Created Ripple interface for managing dynamic effects
+- Enhanced movePoints function with multi-layered calculations
+- Improved drawLines function with advanced curve rendering
+- Added createRipple and updateRipples functions for effect management

+**Parameters Optimized:**
+- waveSpeedX: 0.015 → 0.018 (faster horizontal movement)
+- waveSpeedY: 0.008 → 0.01 (faster vertical movement)
+- waveAmpX: 25 → 28 (increased horizontal amplitude)
+- waveAmpY: 15 → 18 (increased vertical amplitude)
+- friction: 0.95 → 0.92 (more dynamic response)
+- tension: 0.008 → 0.012 (stronger spring-back effect)
+- maxCursorMove: 80 → 120 (larger interaction range)
+- xGap: 35 → 38 (slightly increased spacing)
+- yGap: 66 → 70 (slightly increased spacing)

+**Result:**
+The wave background now provides a highly interactive and visually appealing experience with smooth, natural-feeling animations that respond dynamically to user input while maintaining excellent performance.